Matthew 13:28

 - Darby Bible

-He said to them, An enemy hath done this.
-The servants said to him, Wilt thou then that we go and gather them?
+And he said to them: An enemy hath done this.
+And the servants said to him: Wilt thou that we go and gather it up?

 He said to them, 'An enemy has done this.'
 The servants asked him, 'Do you want us to go and gather them up?'